SINTEF-9012/Caracal/README.md

 Caracal
 =======

-Caracal is a light files and images server.
+Caracal is a light multimedia server designed as a service.

-It is a HTTP REST server, with a HTML5 user interface.
+It provides a simple HTTP REST API and a HTML5 user interface.

 ### Features

- * Files upload !
- * Drag and drop support
- * Progression bar for slow connexions
+ * File uploads
  * File suppressions
- * Thumbnails (for pictures and videos)
+ * Picture and video thumbnails
- * Resizing
+ * Picture resizing
+ * Video resizing and converting
+  * Convert videos to H264 or Webm
- * Can fetch HTTP files
+ * Can fetch distant HTTP files
-  * With a cache
+  * Multimedia reverse proxy with a cache
   * Transparent resizing
+  * Transparent video converting
   * Basic HTTP authentification support
+ * Light HTML5 user interface
+  * Drag and drop support
+  * Progression bar for slow connexions
+  * Thumbnails and pagination

 ## API